devxan/fauve-for-floorp/README.md

 - To replicate this setup in a much more limited -but possibly better integrated fashion- enable these options instead:
   - _Design > Tab Bar Style >_ Vertical Tab Bar
     - Collapse Vertical Tab Bar
+- NOT PROPERLY TESTED WITH Show titles of pinned tabs ENABLED in Sidebery settings.
+I might introduce fixes to make this function, or you could submit a pull request!

 ## Credits